Learning Kotlin: The Lazy Delegate

 }

-your code is broken.
-You may think, that will never happen to me… I just did that right now while writing the sample code.
-It took me less than 2 min to forget I needed it. 🙈
+2. Second way: You add a load function, so you need to call that to load the data.
+This avoids the performance hit but is less clean—and if you forget to call load, your code breaks.
+You might think, “That will never happen to me…” I just did that right now while writing the sample code.
+It took me less than 2 minutes to forget I needed it. 🙈 Another pain: I need to make my name property mutable (var) since it’ll be assigned later.

 class User(val id: Int) {